Eye cancer: Types, symptoms and treatments

 Cancer cells have a problem: They can’t stop growing.
 They invade the space of healthy cells, which can’t get their work done.
 If enough cancer cells crowd out (or kill off) normal cells, you get sick.
 If doctors can’t stop the cancer cells, you could die.
 Cancers may gather in lumps called tumors or attack throughout the body.

 Eye cancer is abnormal cell growth in an eyeball, the eyelids or the eye socket.
-Many cancers can affect vision, like a brain tumor pressing on the optic nerve, but we’ll confine this article to cancers of the eyeball, eyelids and eye socket.
+Many cancers can affect vision, like a brain tumor pressing on the optic nerve, but we’ll confine this article to cancers of the eyelids, eyeball and eye socket.

 Eye cancers fall into two basic categories: